tmaklin/bxzstr/README.md

 * ZLib header, starting with **78 01**, **78 9c**, and **78 DA**
 * BZ2 header, starting with **42 5a 68**
 * LZMA header, starting with **FD 37 7A 58 5A 00**
+* ZSTD header, starting with b0 **FD 2F B5 28**

-when no header is identified, the strema is treated as plain text (uncompressed).
+when no header is identified, the stream is treated as plain text (uncompressed).

 ## Usage
 The streams can be accessed through 6 classes that function similarly